BayAreaMetro/zoning/README.md

 EOL
 ```

-then `chmod 600 ~/.s3curl` to set this file's permissions to be for your user only.
+Then `chmod 600 ~/.s3curl` to set this file's permissions to be for your user only.

 Then run `make` in the repository directory.

 ####Loading/Processing

-If you already have the data, then run 'make' in the repository directory.
+If you already have the data, then run `make` in the repository directory.

 ### Outcome